 *Heartworm testing is not considered pre-anesthetic lab work.

 At UVH, our general anesthetic and sedative guidelines are as follows:

 1. We will not perform major sedation or anesthesia on your pet if they are over 7 years old without current (within 4 weeks), age-appropriate bloodwork.

 2. We strongly recommend that pets requiring frequent sedative grooming, bathing, minor medical procedures under 7 years old have age-appropriate lab work performed once every 6 months minimally.

 • We further minimize anesthetic risk by monitoring heart rate and rhythm, respiration rate and quality, oxygenation, blood pressure, ECG readings, temperature, and depth of anesthesia during the procedure.

-• For all general anesthetic procedures, an intravenous catheter is placed to provide us with an easy route to administer medications and fluids (which support kidney function and blood pressure) during the procedure.
+• For all Sedation and/or General Anesthesia procedures, an intravenous catheter is placed to provide us with an easy route to administer medications and fluids (which support kidney function and blood pressure) during the procedure.

 • We will proactively manage pain associated with any procedure with appropriate pain management medications.
 As with any drug, side effects may be associated with administration.